 Begin by soaking your beans overnight to prepare for the next day or use the quick soak method above.

-Into a large Dutch oven, like this one, add olive oil and turn onto a medium heat.
-Season your country style ribs with salt and pepper, to taste and add to the oil in the Dutch oven.
+Into a large pot like this one, add olive oil and turn it onto medium heat.
+Season your country-style ribs with salt and pepper, to taste, and add to the oil in the Dutch oven.
 Sear on both sides turning with tongs for about 6 or 7 minutes per side.
-Remove the ribs to a plate and set aside.
+Remove the ribs to a plate and set them aside.

 Remove the Dutch oven from the heat.
 Using a large slotted spoon or tongs, remove the bones from the soup.
 Pull any meat off the bones which may not have fallen off and shred using two forks.
 Return the meat to the pot.